-The human body has an amazing capacity for healing and improving itself, which is the basis for a variety of skin rejuvenation treatments, including microneedling and platelet rich plasma (PRP), at the Charleston area's Germain Dermatology.
-Both are minimally invasive options that encourage collagen production, creating more of the protein that gives skin its structure and capacity for moisture and elasticity.
+The human body has an amazing capacity for healing and improving itself, which is the basis for a variety of skin rejuvenation treatments, including microneedling, at the Charleston area's Germain Dermatology.
+This minimally invasive option encourages collagen production, creating more of the protein that gives skin its structure and capacity for moisture and elasticity.

-While microneedling is often performed on its own, PRP can enhance its results.
-PRP is also frequently used to augment the benefits of other treatments.
-Dr. Marguerite Germain and her team will help each patient to make the best choice possible from the available services to deliver beautiful, youthful skin.
+While microneedling is often performed on its own, results can also be enhanced with treatments than make use of a patient's own blood—frequently used to augment the benefits of other treatments.
+Dr. Marguerite Germain and her team will help each patient to make the right choice from the available services to deliver beautiful, youthful skin.

-Microneedling is considered to be one of the safest treatment methods for natural skincare, since it does not cause any damage to the skin or the epidermis.
+Microneedling is considered to be one of the safest treatment methods for natural skincare.
 There are many benefits to microneedling, including that it is suitable for all skin types—even thin and sensitive skin on any body part—and there is no fear of hyperpigmentation.

-The advantage of microneedling compared to other treatments is that it not only activates cell regeneration, it also enhances the absorption of PRP or hyaluronic acid administered during the treatment before the skin closes.
+The advantage of microneedling compared to other treatments is that it not only activates cell regeneration, it also enhances the absorption of hyaluronic acid and other beneficial treatment administered before the skin closes.